⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 Safety rationales become pretext

-Traffic stops are one of the most common police encounters.
+Traffic stops are among the most common police encounters.

 Arrests